Opera Cake

 Storage instructions

-To store: Store leftovers in a cake keeper or in an airtight container.
-It will remain fresh in the fridge for 3 to 5 days.
+To store: Store leftover cake in an airtight container in the refrigerator for up to one week.

 sliced opera cake.